danielbodnar/awesome-stars/README.md

 ## svelte

-- [heliumoss/create-ktty-app](https://github.com/heliumoss/create-ktty-app) - A great way to start your new SvelteKit app.
 - [peterhil/spellbook](https://github.com/peterhil/spellbook) - Spellbook is a WebExtension to easily add new bookmarks to correct categories
 - [swyxio/swyxdotio](https://github.com/swyxio/swyxdotio) - This is the repo for swyx's blog - Blog content is created in github issues, then posted on swyx.io as blog pages!
 Comment/watch to follow along my blog within GitHub
 - [stophecom/sharrr-svelte](https://github.com/stophecom/sharrr-svelte) - End-to-end encrypted file transfer.